Mariano Rampolla: Cardinal

 On 21 March 1894, Pope Leo XIII named Cardinal Rampolla Archpriest of Saint Peter's Basilica.

 As Secretary of State, Cardinal Rampolla supported the Austrian Christian Social Party, led by Karl Lueger, sometime mayor of Vienna (1897–1910).
 Lueger entered office over the disapproval of Emperor Franz Joseph through the personal intervention of Leo XIII.
 Lueger's Christian Social Party was the first Catholic social movement that was both anti-liberal and anti-Semitic.
-Rampolla began to swing papal policy from support of Austria toward support of France, Austria's enemy.
+Rampolla began to swing papal policy from support of Austria-Hungary toward support of France, Austria's enemy.
 In Italy, he opposed every government that came to office, on the grounds that there was nothing to lose, and perhaps something to gain, especially on the international scene.
-He fought for the restoration of the pope's control over the former Papal States and fought new penal codes that aimed to criminalize clerical activity.
-Rampolla expressed his opinion that the French public was obligated to support the French Prime Minister Jules Méline at the height of the Dreyfus Affair.
+He fought for the restoration of the pope's reign over the former Papal States and fought new penal codes that aimed to criminalize clerical activity.
+Rampolla expressed his opinion that the French people were obligated to support Prime Minister Jules Méline at the height of the Dreyfus Affair.

 1903 Conclave

 When Leo XIII died in 1903, it was widely expected that Rampolla would be elected pope.
 His candidacy gained momentum until the last moment when the Austrian Emperor Francis Joseph I imposed the veto jus exclusivae during the conclave.
-Cardinal Jan Puzyna de Kosielsko, Prince-Archbishop of Kraków, expressed the veto on behalf of the Austrian emperor.
+Cardinal Jan Puzyna de Kosielsko, Archbishop of Kraków, expressed the veto on behalf of the Austrian emperor.
 Rampolla was reported to have received enough votes to win.

 The Secretary of the Conclave, Archbishop Rafael Merry del Val, reported later that Cardinal Puzyna de Kosielsko came to see him, demanding to announce his veto against Cardinal Rampolla in the name of Franz Joseph.
-Merry Del Val protested and refused even to accept the document.
+Merry del Val protested and refused even to accept the document.
 Rampolla, according to Merry del Val, actually gained votes after the veto.
 However, Merry del Val later told Ludwig von Pastor that he thought Rampolla was unlikely to win since a majority of the cardinals wanted a more conservative direction following the relatively liberal pontificate of Pope Leo XIII, as did he himself.